steenharsted/mocapr/README.md

 ([`ggplot2`](https://github.com/tidyverse/ggplot2)), animate
 ([`gganimate`](https://github.com/thomasp85/gganimate)), and analyse
 motion capture data.
-The package also contains sample data set `MOCAP_data` which is generated using some of the above packages as well as [`purrr`](https://github.com/tidyverse/purrr).
+The package also contains a sample data set `MOCAP_data` which is generated using some of the above packages as well as [`purrr`](https://github.com/tidyverse/purrr).